((Co-written with Silver Night))

 Not a man who should have a gun handy, he thought with a glance at Fisk as the first 'assassin' worked his way through the crowd to less than thirty feet from 'Ms Roth'.

-Recently shot.
+The Commander had given him a heads-up on Ms Roth's CTO, Recently shot.
 Newly wired.
 Jumpy.
 Three things that, put together, did not in Demen's experience bode well.

+And an instruction, along with the description.
 Let me know what you think of him, Gunny.
 Whoever's running Cia's security has gotta be up to the job.
 I want you to treat this like you're training my protection detail, or Captain Night's.

 A flurry of movement down below broke into his thoughts.